 Adjustment Service Request Code Preparation before Execution Processing Time Execution Conditions Absolute Encoder Reset 1008h Required 5 s max.
-If an incremental encoder is used, it is not possible to reset the encoder while the servo is ON.
-Autotune Motor Current Detection Signal Offset 100Eh Not required 5 s max.
-Adjustment is disabled in the following cases. • While the main circuit power supply is OFF • While the servo is ON • While the Servomotor is not stopped Multiturn Limit Setting 1013h Required 5 s max.
-If an incremental encoder is used, the setting is disabled unless a Multiturn Limit Disagreement alarm has occurred.
-Software Reset 2006h Not required 5 s max.
+Adjustment is disabled in the following cases. • Test without a motor is enabled and no encoder is connected • An incremental encoder is used • Pn002 = n.□1□□ when an absolute encoder is used • While the servo is ON Autotune Motor Current Detection Signal Offset 100Eh Not required 5 s max.
+Adjustment is disabled in the following cases.
+While the main circuit power supply is OFF While the servo is ON While the Servomotor is not stopped Multiturn Limit Setting 1013h Required 5 s max.
+Adjustment is disabled in the following cases. • Test without a motor is enabled and no encoder is connected • An incremental encoder is used • Pn002 = n.□1□□ when an absolute encoder is used • Multiturn Limit Disagreement Alarm (A.CC0) is not active Software Reset 2006h Not required 5 s max.
 The software cannot be reset in the following cases. • While the servo is ON • While the Servomotor is not stopped